Esri/arcgis-to-geojson-utils/README.md

 This package is distributed as a [UMD]() module and can also be used in AMD based systems or as a global under the `ArcgisToGeojsonUtils` namespace.

 Thanks to [@JeffJacobson](https://github.com/JeffJacobson), TypeScript typings and tests can be found on [npm](https://www.npmjs.com/package/@types/arcgis-to-geojson-utils).

-We recommend configuring `--moduleResolution Node` to ensure the compiler recognizes the types.
+We recommend using `--moduleResolution Node` to ensure the compiler recognizes the types.

 ## Issues